 We are proud to represent a traditional Wealden mixed farm, both producing high quality local food and conserving an important historical landscape.

-- History of Farm The landscape of Coopers Farm shows that a number of original hedge lines and shaws which appear to have been grubbed up over the decades.
+- The landscape of Coopers Farm shows that a number of original hedge lines and shaws which appear to have been grubbed up over the decades.
 Michael has been very committed to the long term protection and management of the farm as integral asset to the High Weald AONB.
-With this in mind Michael … Continue reading "History of Farm"Read More »
+With this in mind Michael visited the Sussex … Continue reading "History of Farm"Read More »